Our editorial mission

 Bylines & identity

 We will never invent journalists, fabricate biographies, or use stock photos to imply a newsroom larger than ours.
-Editorial work is published under a Market Capitalize Staff byline, reflecting that it is the product of our team and process rather than a single fictional persona.
+Editorial articles are published under the byline of the named team member who wrote them, each with a real profile on our team page.
+Automated, data-driven pages such as live market summaries carry a general Market Capitalize Staff byline, reflecting a team product rather than a single author.
 Genuine outside contributors are credited by name with their consent.
 You can read about the real people and roles behind the site on our team page.

 Sourcing & accuracy